Comparison of Cryoblaster® Dry Ice Blasting Machines

 100% pneumatic and ultra-powerful.
 Certified for ATEX zones: Zone 2 (Gas) and Zone 22 (Dust).

-Which dry ice blasting machine to choose?
+Which dry ice blaster to choose?

 3. What level of control are you looking for?